picolibc/picolibc/README.md

  * Fix hex float scanning and printing.
 Thanks to Hana Ashour and Ahmed Shehab.

+ * Fix double rounding in %f printf.
+Thanks to Ahmed Shehab for constructing a test case that identified the issue.

+ * Add mem_align to the "big" malloc version.
+Thanks to Simon Tatham.

+ * Adjust POSIX and C headers to limit symbol exposure to that specified in the standards.

+ * Fix rounding in float scanf.
+This does round twice for input longer than the required number of digits, but that's permitted by the C specification.

+ * Support %a/%A in scanf.
+Support arbitrary precision in %a/%A printf.
+Thanks to Ahmed Shehab.

+ * Provide a build-time option to enable %n in printf.
+This is disabled by default for security concerns, but supported in case someone needs strict C conformance.
+Thanks to Ahmed Shehab.

+ * Make freopen clear the unget buffer.
+Thanks to Mostafa Salman.

+ * Fix wide and multi-byte character support in printf and scanf.
+For strict standards conformance, there's now an option that enables
+   %lc/%ls in printf even if multi-byte support is not enabled.

 ### Picolibc version 1.8.6

  * Fix some FORTITY_SOURCE issues with tinystdio